Shannon works 1-on-1 with Vancouver Island clients

 • finding play and joy in relationship;

-• teaching techniques for riding and handling that put the horse first.
+• teaching techniques for riding and handling that put your connection with your horse (as well as your body) first.